NativeScript/docs-v7/docs/tooling/android-virtual-devices.md

 └───┴─────────────────────────┴──────────┴───────────────────┴──────────┴───────────┘
 ```

+> **Tip:** Sometimes emulators take longer to start.
+As a recommendation and to avoid timing issues, start the emulator before executing other CLI commands.
+Once the emulator is started, leave it open to avoid the initial load time the next time you need to deploy an Android application.

 ## Creating Android Virtual Device via Android Studio

 Follow the official documentation on [Creating and Managing Virtual Devices](https://developer.android.com/studio/run/managing-avds.html), where the process of downloading, setting up, and using Android Emulators via Android studio is covered.